Chatwood dominates, Cubs hit 3 HRs in 9-1 romp over Brewers

-CHICAGO (AP) — Tyler Chatwood pitched three-hit ball over six innings, Willson Contreras homered and the Chicago Cubs beat the Milwaukee Brewers 9-1 on Sunday to take two of three in their opening series.
+Chatwood pitched three-hit ball over six innings, Willson Contreras homered and Chicago beat the Milwaukee Brewers 9-1 on Sunday to take two of three in their opening series.

 Chatwood (1-0) gave the Cubs just the sort of outing they were looking for after working mostly out of the bullpen last season.
-He struck out eight and walked two in an impressive start for a pitcher who struggled with his control his first two years in Chicago.
+He struck out eight and walked two.

+“I think Chatty has changed the narrative around here for all of us,” manager David Ross said.
+“He is a guy we’re gonna rely on.
+He’s gonna get big innings.
+I have extreme confidence in him.
+His stuff is real. … That outing today was no surprise for anyone around here that knows him and knows the work he’s put in.”

+Chatwood’s stuff never really was in doubt.
+His command was another story.
+He finally started to harness it down the stretch last year.
+And if there’s more to come like this, the Cubs will take it.

-Contreras smacked an RBI double in the Cubs’ four-run fourth and a long solo homer in the seventh.
+Contreras smacked an RBI double in a four-run fourth and a long solo homer in the seventh.
 Ian Happ added a two-run drive in the eighth and Anthony Rizzo belted a solo shot one out later.
 It was the second homer for both Happ and Rizzo.

 A day after things got testy between the two teams, the piped-in noise seemed loud enough to drown out any chatter between the dugouts.
 But the Brewers, who broke through against Yu Darvish in an 8-3 win after they were shut out by Kyle Hendricks on opening day, couldn’t get much going.